baconjs/bacon.js/README.md

   sink(new Bacon.Error("oops, an error"))
   sink(new Bacon.End())
   return function() {
-     // unsub functionality here, this one's a no-op
+     // unsubscribe functionality here, this one's a no-op }
-  }
 })
 stream.log()